 For a sustainable climate and clean air, we need to dramatically reduce greenhouse gas emissions.
 Using our satellite instruments, we aim to give the world access to reliable, exact and independent monitoring of emissions by 2030.
 This will help reduce global emissions using a targeted approach.

-Quantum technology will spectacularly increase computing power and information security.
-By 2030, this will allow us to tackle problems that we can’t currently solve due to a lack of computing power, as well as ensure Internet security.
-As a partner in QuTech, TNO will lay the foundations for an entirely new industry.
+Quantum technology will revolutionize computing power and information security.
+By 2030 we will be able to solve problems for which there is currently insufficient computing power, as well as ensure internet security.
+Together with partners TNO will lay the foundation for an entirely new industry.

 Seeing without being seen